Clearwater Marine Aquarium: Meet Winter, the Star of 'Dolphin Tale'

 From Sewage Plant to New Facility

-The building has a new 3,000-square-foot education wing with classrooms and an equal-sized “stranding deck” for rescued dolphins, and a refurbished habitat for river otters and other rescued sea life no longer fit to survive in the wild.
+The building has a 3,000-square-foot education wing with classrooms and an equal-sized “stranding deck” for rescued dolphins, and a refurbished habitat for river otters and other rescued sea life no longer fit to survive in the wild.
 The parking lot was expanded.
-New tents outside feature portable bathrooms, ticket trailers and a cafe.
-Visitors catch free trolleys to Winter’s Dolphin Tale Adventure in downtown Clearwater, with behind-the-scenes movie exhibits.
+Tents outside feature portable bathrooms, ticket trailers and a cafe.

 Yet the modest facility, designed as a sewage treatment plant, not an aquarium, has limits for adaptability.
 As attendance soars, growing numbers of visitors vie for space around concrete posts to see Winter and Hope.
 (A third dolphin, a popular adolescent male named Nicholas, resides in a pool on the third-floor deck.)
 The aquarium’s primary mission continues to be marine animal rescue and rehabilitation; education before entertainment.

 The aquarium’s educational wing and the interest sparked by "Dolphin Tale" also led to expanded programs.
 Summer and holiday camps for students from kindergarten through high school focus on injured sea turtles, boater safety and conservation, and include a mock rescue of an inflatable dolphin on Honeymoon Island, where the fictionalized version of Winter’s rescue was filmed for "Dolphin Tale."